jnashdesign/nexgen/README.md

 All data storage and authentication is managed through Google Firebase
 <br /><br />

 ## How to Set Up and Edit the Project
-## How to Set Up and Edit the Project
 1. Clone the project from this repository using:
 ```